Back to Kabul

-We only overviewed the history of Germany and the time when the Nazis committed genocide.
+We only overviewed the history of

 I hope to make a research-centre to research our past.
 This can also help Internationals because they can learn how many problems we had in our past.
 Unfortunately today, foreign politicians and those people who intend to favour Afghanistan and who are theorizing the construction of an Afghani nation-state don’t see that this will be a completely impossible mission.
 They have the wrong approach.